Lamar Advertising Co at Morgan Stanley Technology, Media & Telec

 Benjamin Daniel Swinburne - Morgan Stanley, Research Division - MD

-Okay.
-Quick disclosures.
-Please note that important disclosures including my personal holdings disclosures and Morgan Stanley disclosures all appear in the handout available in the registration area and on the Morgan Stanley public website.
-Very happy to welcome back to the conference, Sean Reilly, who is the CEO of Lamar Advertising, one of the largest outdoor advertising companies in North America.
-Sean, thanks for coming back.
+All right.
+Good morning, everybody.
+Please note important disclosures, including my personal holdings disclosures and Morgan Stanley disclosures all appear as a handout available in the registration area and on the Morgan Stanley public website.
+And really happy to welcome Sean Reilly, President and CEO of Lamar, back to the conference.
+Sean, great to see you.

 Questions and Answers:Benjamin Daniel Swinburne - Morgan Stanley, Research Division - MD